 For those not interested in detailed reviews let me tell you in one sentence if it is worth paying to upgrade to World Traveller Plus – it depends on the aircraft.

 At the time of purchasing my flights to Vegas the BA site flashed up an image of a chic, ergonomic-looking new premium economy seat that it said could be all mine for just £150 extra.
 I caved in and coughed up so that I could see what it was like.
-I’d had a great experience in the premium economy cabin on Cathay Pacific and hoped BA would be the same.
+I’d had a great experience flying premium economy with Cathay Pacific and hoped BA would be of a similar standard.
+It was not.

 The World Traveller Plus Cabin

-My seat was in a separate, more private-feeling, section of the plane though, there were only 4 rows in the left hand aisle I was sitting in, and it had what felt like significantly more legroom than my economy seat on the way out.
+That being said the World Traveller Plus section certainly felt more private, with only 4 rows in the left hand aisle I was sitting in.
 The seat was wider, pillow plumper and the footrest could be adjusted to just the right place for my little legs.

 Cosy cushion and decent legroom in World Traveller Plus

-Looking at a blank screen for 10 hours – had no idea when we would land
+Looking at a blank screen for 10 hours – wondering when we would land

 Was hard to see what I was eating in the dimly lit cabin